TBeijen/tbnl-hugo/content/post/2024-04-30-terrible-and-ansible-were-already-terrible-in-2016.md

 Author's note 2: I did not _build_ Terrible, but was one of its power users and worked quite closely with the team maintaining it for many years.
 Shout out to the forward thinkers that understood the need for this tool and made it happen.

-Author's note 3: Everything described leading up to the creation of Terrible is based on my perspective, and my recollection and knowledge of matters.
+Author's note 3: Everything described leading about Terrible is based on my perspective, and my recollection and knowledge of matters.
 All of those might be inaccurate or incomplete.

 ## Context

 In 2016, Sanoma Media Netherlands had a portfolio consisting of many print magazines, and a number of digital assets that were among the largest in the Netherlands.
 This included [Autoweek](https://www.autoweek.nl/), [Kieskeurig](https://www.kieskeurig.nl/) and the product I worked for: [NU.nl](https://www.nu.nl/), the largest news site in the Netherlands.

 From an architectural point of view, (micro-)services were the norm.
 Services included a tagging service, an identity platform for customers, and platforms for images and videos.
-When the GDPR legislation was implemented, an organization-wide event bus was created to implement the '[Right of access](https://gdpr-info.eu/issues/right-of-access/)' and the '[Right to be Forgotten](https://gdpr-info.eu/issues/right-to-be-forgotten/)'.
+Illustrative for the services landscape: When the GDPR legislation was implemented, an organization-wide event bus was created to implement the '[Right of access](https://gdpr-info.eu/issues/right-of-access/)' and the '[Right to be forgotten](https://gdpr-info.eu/issues/right-to-be-forgotten/)'.

 Product teams were autonomous and would use said services to do a lot of heavy lifiting.
 Looking back, I would say there was a keen understanding of what services were needed to propel the organization forward: The amount of re-invented square wheels was fairly limited.

 This culture of providing services was present in the DevOps way of working as well.
 All application were hosted on virtual machines in datacenters.
-The 'systems' team provided tools like [Webistrano](https://github.com/peritor/webistrano/wiki), [Puppet](https://www.puppet.com/), [Foreman](https://theforeman.org/) and [CheckMK](https://checkmk.com/).
+The 'systems' team provided tools like [Puppet](https://www.puppet.com/), [Foreman](https://theforeman.org/), [Webistrano](https://github.com/peritor/webistrano/wiki) and [CheckMK](https://checkmk.com/).
 Product teams were in control of configuring their infrastructure, using puppet modules provided by the systems team.
-A model of 'You Build It, You Run It', backed by the systems team.
+A model of 'You Build It, You Run It', backed by operational expertise.

 In 2016, the current datacenter contracts were about to end, so the organization would either have to renew, or move to other infrastructure.
 For that reason, a 'big IT solutions provider', let's call them SalesCorp, had been working on a new private cloud for quite some time.
 In that same period, some proof of concepts were done using AWS.
 Also, tools like Terraform and Ansible had been explored.
 Ultimately, SalesCorp did not deliver to expectations and timeframe, and the plug was pulled.